Updated: Oct 26, 2020

 ‘Bridge to Nowhere’ aka Confluence of the Colo and Hawkesbury Rivers.
 Park at either Skeleton Rocks Reserve, or the RFS on Portland Ferry access road.

-See author’s Strava profile activities.
-All roads & tracks are signposted for navigation.
+ROUTE MAP: All roads & tracks on this ride are are signposted for navigation.

 Cyclo-Cross bike, or a hardtail mountain bike, Hybrid/Commuter bike.
 A dual suspension mountain bike is overkill- either leave it at home, or lock out all its suspension for this ride.